Crawl Budget & Crawlability SEO Audit: The Complete Guide to Every Issue That Blocks Search Engines

 Dips in Crawl Rate

 A declining crawl rate in the GSC Crawl Stats report is a leading indicator, not a lagging one.
-When Googlebot reduces crawl frequency, it is signalling that the site has become less reliable — typically because of server errors, slow response times, or a high ratio of low-value URLs in recent crawl sessions.
+Google’s crawl budget documentation is explicit: Googlebot throttles crawling when it detects server instability, slow response times, or a high ratio of low-value URLs in recent crawl sessions (Google Search Central, 2023).
+When crawl frequency drops, new content takes longer to index and ranking signals refresh more slowly.

-Diagnosis: Open the Crawl Stats report in GSC and review the “Crawl requests breakdown” segmented by response code.
+Diagnosis: Open the Crawl Stats report in GSC and check “Crawl requests breakdown” segmented by response code.
 A rising share of 4xx or 5xx responses will directly suppress crawl rate.
-If the crawl rate is falling but error rates are stable, check server response time — Googlebot throttles crawling when TTFB exceeds acceptable thresholds.
+If the crawl rate is falling but error rates look stable, check server response time — Googlebot throttles when TTFB exceeds its acceptable thresholds.
+Your sitemap audit should run in parallel, since malformed sitemaps often direct Googlebot toward URL pools with high error rates.

 Fix: Stabilise server performance, reduce 4xx errors at source, and remove crawl traps that drag bots into low-value URL spaces.